-Fuming is another way to darken a floor.
+Fuming is another way to darken wood floor, giving a rich and opulent colour.
 With fuming, the wood is treated so that it darkens all the way through the board.
-This means that the dark colour doesn’t just sit on the top of the wear layer, it runs all the way through to the baseboard, allowing you to retain the same ‘just-bought’ colour throughout the years.
-You may not achieve a black that is as rich as a stain this way, but it does mean that light scratches can be disguised as you won’t see any change in colour if you were to scratch the surface.
+You may not achieve a black that is as rich as a stain this way, but it does mean that the floor can be sanded down more times throughout the years to return to the just-installed black look.

-collection, is to char it.
-Our Carbonised blackened wood pays tribute to the ancient Japanese process of Shou Sugi Ban, which is the intricate process of charring wood to produce deep, silvery tones that dance across the engineered wood.
-The boards are then heavily brushed to remove any soot or debris, which reveals the beautiful grain pattern hiding within the wood.
-Our Carbonised options are then finished by hand with Restoration Oil, which soaks into the pores of the wood to protect it and give it lustre, without making it shiny.
+Another technique to blacken wood, which is the method used for our Woodworks Carbonised collection, is to char it.
+Our Carbonised wood pays tribute to the ancient Japanese process of Yakisugi, which is the intricate process of charring wood to produce deep, silvery tones.
+The boards are then heavily brushed to remove soft summer growth and some harder winter growth revealing the beautiful grain patterns of the wood.

-Our carbonised and fumed treatments keep our woods looking natural, even though they are almost jet-black wood flooring.
+These handcrafting treatments and techniques keep our woods looking natural, even with deep black colouring.
 This is what we strive to achieve – floors that look natural regardless of their design.
-We only work with real wood and we love to keep the woods looking as authentic as possible.

-Black wood flooring works in any number of spaces: whether large commercial spaces or for your own home.
+Black wood flooring works in any number of spaces, both in in large commercial spaces or more intricate spaces within your own home.

-But flooring isn’t the only way to use black wood, as Issho in Leeds proves.
-Collaborating with DesignLSM, a bold yet simple palette for the scheme was used, which revolved around natural materials and elements including traditional oak, natural-edge porphyry stone, marble tiles and black charred timber.
-The black wood used in the bar area is Augite, our Shou Sugi Ban cladding from our Carbonised
+Flooring isn’t the only way to use black wood, as Issho proves.
+Collaborating with DesignLSM, a bold yet simple palette for the scheme was used, which revolved around natural materials and elements including traditional oak.
+The black wood cladding used in the bar area is Augite, from our Woodworks Carbonised portfolio.

 Cleaning your black wood floor depends on which finish it has.
 Regardless, caring for your engineered wood flooring couldn’t be easier.

-If you have a finish that sits on the surface of the wood, such as hardened oil, UV oil, matt lacquer, satin lacquer, or naked skin lacquer, then you’ll need to use Care System 1.
+If you have a lacquered finish, such as Naked Skin Lacquer, then you’ll need to use Care System 1.

-Alternatively, if you have a finish that soaks into the pores of the wood, such as burnished hardwax oil or restoration oil, then you’ll need Care System 2.
+Alternatively, if you have an oil based finish, such as Burnished Hardwax Oil or Restoration Oil, then you’ll need Care System 2.